rongxian14/1D_CNN_ECG_Beat_Classification/README.md

 4. **SMOTE** – Synthetic Minority Over-sampling Technique to balance class distribution.

 ### 🔹 Data Synthesis and Hybrid Methods
-5. **GAN** – Generative Adversarial Network trained to generate synthetic ECG beats.
+5. **GAN** – Generative Adversarial Network trained to generate synthetic ECG beats for a selectively balanced dataset.
 6. **SMOTE + RU** – Combined strategy to over- and under-sample for a fully balanced dataset.
-7. **SMOTE + GAN** – Uses SMOTE first, followed by realistic synthetic data from GAN.
+7. **SMOTE + GAN** – Uses SMOTE first, followed by realistic synthetic data from GAN for a selectively balanced dataset.
-8. **Bootstrap + GAN** – Uses bootstrapped sampling before applying GAN-based augmentation.
+8. **Bootstrap + GAN** – Uses bootstrapped sampling before applying GAN-based augmentation for a selectively balanced dataset.
 > 📌 *Full experimental results for all 8 strategies are provided in the `experiments_done` folder.*
 ---